-I think the most challenging part of test automation is nowadays having Continuous Integration and one step more is having Continuos Deployment.
-These two terms have been a buzz words around the software community, which everyone is talking about them but there is very few companies can applied these.
-The reasons behind can be listed as:
+I think the most challenging part of test automation is nowadays having Continuous Integration and one step more is having Continuous Deployment.
+These two terms have been a buzzwords around the software community, and everyone is talking about them but there are very few companies that can apply these.
+The reasons behind this can be listed as:

-On the other hand, there are lots of open source tools that you can just build and configure your own CI and may be next step goes to continuous deployment.
-In this post, I want to explain how you can set up CI on windows server.
-I will use the following tool/technology and language: Ruby, Gem (many of Gems), Capybara, Cucumber, Windows Server, Jenkins.
+On the other hand, there are lots of open-source tools that you can just build and configure your own CI, and maybe next step goes to continuous deployment.
+In this post, I want to explain how you can set up CI on a Windows server.
+I will use the following tools/technology and language: Ruby, Gem (many Gems), Capybara, Cucumber, Windows Server, and Jenkins.
 You can follow the instruction, but possibly you can still have some different warnings or errors.

 Install Jenkins

-Download the appropriate version of Jenkins from home page
+Download the appropriate version of Jenkins from the Jenkins home page

 Install Ruby

 Capybara uses only Ruby so you need to install it.
 Go to the Ruby Installer page and download it.
-Double click on the installer and Install it to your system.
-I suggest you to install version newer than 2, from here.
+Double-click on the installer and Install it to your system.
+I suggest you install a version newer than 2, from here.

 Ruby Path

-Set Ruby path so that CMD can run ruby.exe, bundle.exe and other Ruby related executable.
+Set the Ruby path so that CMD can run ruby.exe, bundle.exe, and other Ruby-related executables.
 Installation is straightforward, just follow the instruction.

 Clone Project

-Your project should be located in Windows Server so that Jenkins executor can run it locally.
-You may need to install git, I will use GitLab so I have already install it.
+Your project should be located in Windows Server so that the Jenkins executor can run it locally.
+You may need to install git, I will use GitLab so I have already installed it.
 You install it from git scm.
 Installation is straightforward, just follow the instruction.

 Install Bundler

-which is using to install necessary gems it to your system.
-Thanks to Ruby world, it is very easy to manage dependency.
+Thanks to Ruby World, it is very easy to manage dependency.

 gem install bundler

-If you have problem related to recognition of Ruby or Gem, ensure that you have set the Ruby path correctly
+If you have a problem related to the recognition of Ruby or Gem, ensure that you have set the Ruby path correctly

 Install Gems

-Go to your automation project folder, there is a file called GemFiles which holds the necessary gems and version if needed.
+Go to your automation project folder, there is a file called GemFiles which holds the necessary gems and versions if needed.

 bundle install